joakimwidell/joakim-widell-web-project/log-book-joakim.widell1.md

+2021-2-23 16.48 Summary: Still working on tweaking layout, functionality is finalized and working properly.
 2021-2-23 10:38 Daily plan: Fine tuning of graphical elements.
 Improve the layout for a better feel.
 2021-2-23 08:37 Summary of yesterday: API has been integrated, modifying the graphical and funtion layout is still not finished.
 2021-2-22 09.34 Daily plan: Integrate API fully, work on alternate solutions for a better looking layout.